Skip to Content

 How to save ghost pepper seeds:

-• Use fully ripe ghost peppers
+2. Choose fully ripe ghost peppers

-• Store in an airtight container
+6. Store in an airtight container in a cool, dark location

 Ghost Pepper Relief and Cure

 If you are new to spicy food, and happen to try a ghost pepper, you’ll likely need some relief from the pain.
+The quickest relief is cold milk.

 If you have any dairy milk in the fridge, go for that first.
 It offers the quickest and best relief from any type of chili pepper burn.

 If you got some of the ghost pepper oils on your hands, milk is still the best help.
-However, we also recommend washing your hands thoroughly (even under the nails) with dish soap.
+However, we also recommend scrubbing your hands thoroughly (even under the nails) with dish soap.
 The detergent in the soap helps emulsify and remove the pepper juices.

 Can A Ghost Pepper Kill You?